teambit/bit/README.md

 ### Import

-Bit `import` enables to install component (as an application part) you’ve tracked in any destination on your project’s file system.
+Bit `import` enables you to install a component as an application part in any destination on your project’s file system.

 Let's import the component we just created to a new project.